-Unfortunately, relapse is part of recovery for many people.
+Relapse is part of recovery for many people.
 Sobriety is a decision to abstain from drugs and alcohol that people in addiction recovery face daily.
 Unfortunately, cravings for drugs and alcohol can become too much to manage, resulting in relapse.
 This can be discouraging, but it’s important to remember that relapse doesn’t mean you’ve failed or that your drug or alcohol treatment failed.
-Because relapse is common in the early stages of recovery, Clearbrook Massachusetts offers a stabilization program that helps people who have relapsed get back on their feet.
+Because relapse is common in the early stages of recovery, our Clearbrook Massachusetts rehab offers a stabilization program that helps people who have relapsed get back on their feet.

 Our Recovery and Relapse Treatment